skapoor8/loki/README.md

 sub.unsubscribe();
 ```

 skipFirst is a boolean value, which is true if omitted.
 This means, be default, store subscriptions do not run with an initial value, akin to RxJS subjects.
-Passing a true value instead of skip first will make the subscription behave like an RxJS Behavior Subject, i.e. the subscription will fire with the properties initial value.
+Passing a true value instead of skip first will make the subscription behave like an RxJS Behavior Subject, i.e. the subscription will fire with the property's initial value.

 ## Implementation

 1. Evented - this is base class utilized by almost all the major pieces of Loki, and provides event handling (adding and removing event listeners)
-1. Component
+2. Component
-   - This is the heart of the library, and provides templating, styling, event handling and dependency inhection in the UI
+   - This is the heart of the library, and provides templating, styling, event handling and dependency inhection
-   - Templating is implemented using (EJS)[https://ejs.co/].
+   - Templating is implemented using [EJS](https://ejs.co/).
 There is additional pre-processing of EJS templates to support attaching event handlers, initilization of child components, passing of state, etc.
-   - Styling is accomplished by taking all the styles written in a components style method, prefixing them with the component's selector, and adding to top level style tag in the DOM
+   - Styling is accomplished by taking all the styles written in a components static style method, prefixing them with the component's selector, and adding them to a top-level style tag in the DOM
    - A setState method is provided which re-renders the entire template, and is therefore inefficient for large projects
    - An updateState method is also provided, which allows using the onUpdateState lifecycle hook to react to more granular state changes (i.e. manually handle template changes).
 However, the long term goal is to support granular state changes right from the setState method, and without the need for custom handling of templates for these changes.
-1. Services - Primitive dependency injection is implemented using a custom dependency injection container.
+3. Services - Primitive dependency injection is implemented using a custom dependency injection container.
 A global instance of this is shared by a Loki app, and is used to register dependencies, and request instances of them at the component level
-1. DataStore
+4. Store
-   - DataStores inherit from services, and are therefore injectable and utilized via the services api
+   - Stores inherit from services, and are therefore injectable and utilized via the services api
-   - In addition, they add on to the evented api by adding a current value for each "event" or property, and providing the pub and sub methods, to publish values and subscribe to changes to them
+   - In addition, they add on to the evented api by adding a current value for each "event" or property, and providing pub and sub methods, to publish values and subscribe to changes to them
    - A subscription class is used to wrap and identify subscriptions, to make it possible for clients to unsubscribe

 ## Motivation

 I believe a great way to understand how something works is to attempt to build a primitive version of it.
 This is exactly what loki-js is.
 I love frameworks like Angular and React, and loki-js is an attempt to re-create some of their magic.

-While building loki-js, I got to interact first hand with the complexities of maintaining and propagating component states, and the challenges of reactive programming, and gained an appreciation for the functionality provided by many beloved frameworks.
+While building loki-js, I got to interact first-hand with the complexities of maintaining and propagating component states, and the challenges of reactive programming, and gained an appreciation for the functionality provided by many beloved frameworks.

 ## Future Directions